At Last the Secrets of Installment Contracts Fully Revealed

 When is transfer duty payable?

 An instalment contract is liable to transfer duty at the standard rates of duty payable by parties in usual conveyance transactions.
 This includes the principal place of residence and first principal place of residence rebates.
 The instalment contract will need to be lodged for assessment of transfer duty within one month from the date the instalment contract becomes unconditional.
-Transfer duty will then have to be paid within thirty days from the date the assessment notice issues.Request Free Consultation
+Transfer duty will then have to be paid within thirty days from the date the assessment notice issues.Request Evaluation

 OUR FORM OF INSTALMENT CONTRACT